This design doc discusses the lifecycle of transactions in wallet-core.

 : Similar to done

-, but the transaction could not even be aborted successfully.
+, but the transaction could not be completed or

 deleted